-2.2.1 The Role of Natural Market Baseline and Attribution
+2.2.5 The Role of Natural Market Baseline and Attribution

-The Natural Market Baseline is a forecast of the future in which no utility-funded energy efficiency programmatic intervention exists.
-Natural Market Baseline is removed from the Total Market Savings to ensure that the savings counted from ratepayer activities do not include savings that would have occurred without the utility funded programs.
+The Natural Market Baseline (NMB) is a forecast of the future in which no utility-funded energy-efficiency programmatic intervention exists.
+Natural Market Baseline is removed from the Total Market Savings to ensure that the savings counted from ratepayer-funded activities do not include savings that would have occurred absent the utility-funded programs.
 This is the MT version of "attribution" and no further adjustment for free riders is needed.

-As discussed earlier in the paper, attribution can typically only be established qualitatively for MT initiatives, yet under the policy framework in place in Illinois, a net savings figure must be determined.
+As discussed earlier, attribution is typically in part established qualitatively for MT initiatives, yet under the policy framework in place in Illinois, a "net" savings figure must be determined.
 Subtracting the Natural Market Baseline from Total Market Units is the mechanism by which this is accomplished.
 Once an initial forecast has been made, the focus of evaluation efforts turns to building a case over time as to whether sufficient evidence exists to establish a link between program activities and market effects that are consistent with that forecast.
-As discussed below, depending on the body of evidence that emerges over time, the initial forecast for both Total Market Units and the Natural Market Baseline may be revised periodically.
-In addition, quantitative adjustments may be made to allocate total net savings between sponsors or between MT and RA programs as discussed later.
+As discussed below, depending on the body of evidence that emerges over time, the initial forecast for both Total Market Units and the Natural Market Baseline may be revised periodically (as described in Section 2.3).
+In addition, quantitative adjustments may be made to allocate total savings between sponsors or between MT and RA programs as discussed below.